Leadership team members and structure

 Stephanie’s background in ecology is reflected in her strong system focus, supporting HUD to take a collective view, seeing opportunities across the system and understanding potential flow-on effects.

-Stephanie is passionate about how research and insights can support HUD in its decision making and long-term strategy.
-On a day-to-day basis this means she supports her team to build connections and share perspectives across HUD and with external partners, translate complex evidence and data, and help others understand the housing and urban development system.
+Stephanie is passionate about how the System and Organisational Performance group can support HUD in its decision making, risk management and long-term strategy.
+On a day-to-day basis, this means she supports her team to build connections and share perspectives across HUD and with external partners, translate complex evidence and data, and help others understand the housing and urban development system.
+A core focus for the System and Organisational Performance group is to ensure HUD has the processes, tools and support it needs to enable our people to do great work and to make HUD a great place to be.

 Ngāti Porou, Ngāpuhi me Ngāti Kauwhata